-Placing the best tortilla in Mexican tables would seem like a hard to accomplish goal.
-However, Cintli Tortillería has succeeded in doing so during the last few years due to its commitment with the defense and awareness of creole native Mexican maize from different communities.
+Placing the best tortilla on Mexican tables would seem like a hard-to-accomplish goal.
+However, Cintli Tortillería has succeeded during the last few years due to its commitment to the defense and awareness of creole native Mexican maize from different communities.

 Cintli is an unconventional tortillería that brings back Mesoamerican nixtamalization techniques and the use of different kinds of maize cobs.
-We are talking about a gastronomic project that offers nutrition, flavor, and quality on each of their products and that fosters agro-ecological corn planting through different sustainable practices.
+We are talking about a gastronomic project that offers nutrition, flavor, and quality to each of its products and fosters agroecological corn planting through different sustainable practices.

 In Nahuatl, soft or tender corn is known as “cintli”, whilst mature corn is called “tlaolli”.

 This small shop is located in the La Roma neighborhood and possesses an organic certification that confirms its fair trade and sustainable practices.
-Plus, the space distribution allows us to see how corn is stored and nixtamalized, as well as the way tortillas are kneaded, formed, and cooked.
+Plus, the space distribution allows us to see how corn is stored and nixtamalized and how tortillas are kneaded, formed, and cooked.
 Different hybrid processes are used in Cintli, all of which take the best out of ancestral and industrial techniques used to manufacture the iconic Mexican tortilla.

 In Cintli, the lime used for nixtamalization is originated from the Popocatépetl and the tortilla mill is made out of volcanic rocks.

 Each product in Cintli reflects the quality of its ingredients and production methods.
 You’ll find some of their most iconic tortillas inside our #ComeLocal boxes and experiment with the quality of a corn product with unique flavors and textures.